pfrazee/eco/README.md

 Storage overhead: tombstone set

 For sets which guarantee that an item can only be added (and removed) once.
+(Unordered.)

 **Set - [Observed-Removed Set](https://github.com/pfraze/crdt_notes#or-set)**